We have left the glitz, glamour, and opulence of Dubai, and spent the night flying via Kenya to Uganda.

 Then customs officials took my son to find our friends who were on a different flight.
 I was helpless, and a time I thanked God my son had good common sense and could help.
 He found them, and the Customs official also helped them to get straight through.

-Once I was outside and in fresh air, I felt the medication working, and by the time we reached a private hospital, I was back to a headache, and not a migraine.
+Once I was outside and in the fresh air, I felt the medication working, and by the time we reached a private hospital, I was back to a headache, and not a migraine.

 Not the start I wanted to Uganda.